adonisjs/adonisjs.com/content/blog_posts/articles/february-2024-updates.md

 summary: Recap of the improvements, bug fixes, and documentation updates made during February 2024
 ---

-It's been a month since the significant release of AdonisJS v6, and we had a lot going on during this month.
+It's been a month since the major release of AdonisJS v6, and we had a lot going on during this month.
+Some of the work has been shipped, and some are under the experimental phase and will be released soon.

 So, let's recap and highlight all the important changes.

 ## Shipping limiter